oc-ulos/oc-cynosure-2/docs/syscall.md

 Userspace should provide wrappers around this facility.

-The first return value of the system call will be either its result or
+The first return value of the system call will be either its result or `nil`.
+If it is `nil` then the second return value will be either an `errno` value or a string describing the error.